Moving to Bogota, Colombia

 When we asked people why foreigners move to Bogota, they responded:

 "Bogota is an attractive destination for expats due to its vibrant culture, diverse cuisine, and affordable cost of living.
 The city is home to a wide variety of attractions, from its colonial architecture to its lively nightlife.
 The city also offers a great climate, with temperatures ranging from mild to warm year-round.
 Additionally, Bogota is a great place to learn Spanish, as it is the language of the majority of the population.
-With its friendly people, excellent healthcare system, and low crime rate, Bogota is an ideal destination for expats looking for a new home," wrote one expat living in Bogota.
+With its friendly people, excellent healthcare system, and low crime rate, Bogota is an ideal destination for expats looking for a new home," remarked one expat in Bogota.

 Connect